jonesd/docker-presentation/slides.md

 ## Why are containers interesting?
 + Fast startup time
- + Just starting a normal OS process
+ + Just starting a normal OS process vs starting a virtual machine with an entire OS
 + Better utilization of host machine
  + Process isolation allows low overhead separation between hosted applications
-+ Container as a process/application level component
++ Container as a self-contained deployable component
+ + More of an application/component level technology than virtual machine infrastructure
++ Fits into a DevOps centric approach
+ + Driven by configuration files that can be version controlled
+ + Scriptable from command line togother with APIs allows it to fit into a delivery pipeline

 ---